 - The local study abroad/international office or welfare office at your host institution

-- Your personal tutor, School Study Abroad Coordinator and/or the Study Abroad office at Leeds
+- Your School Support Officer, School Study Abroad Coordinator and/or the Outgoing Study Abroad team at Leeds

 - University of Leeds support services which offer free, independent and confidential help from professional advisors, and remain open to you throughout your time abroad.
-These include the LUU Student Advice Centre, and the Student Counselling Centre
+These include the LUU Student Advice Centre, and the Student Counselling and Wellbeing Service